trevorjburni/Project2/README.md

 ## Technologies Used

+- JavaScript

+- Node.js

--Passport.js: Allows a user to create an account or login
+- Passport.js: Allows a user to create an account or login

--bcrypt was used to hash out the password when stored in the SQL Database
+- bcrypt was used to hash out the password when stored in the SQL Database

--Obtain the questions from a Trivia API
+- Obtain the questions from a Trivia API

--Site is deloyed on Heroku: https://project2kst.herokuapp.com/

--Bulma was used for UI Design
+- Bulma was used for UI Design

 ## Future Improvements